Choosing Your Path: 9 Public Health Concentrations

 9. Occupational Health

-Occupational health professionals analyze work environments and ensure employees are using safe practices.
+Occupational health professionals analyze work environments and ensure that employees are using safe practices.
 They inspect workplaces, design procedures, evaluate programs, and educate employees about workplace safety.
-Individuals in this concentration focus on either the indoor workplace or the outdoor environment.
+Individuals in the occupational health concentration focus on either the indoor workplace or the outdoor environment.
 Examples of occupational health roles include industrial hygienist, environmental protection officer, and ergonomist.

 Typical workplace environments: Common employers of occupational health specialists include local, state, and federal government agencies; industrial manufacturing facilities; and construction companies.